-To merge two layers, right click on the thumbnail for one of the layers and select Cut Layer.
-Then right click on the thumbnail for the other layer and select Paste Layer.
+To merge two layers, click on the thumbnail for one of the layers.
+Hold the Shift key and click on the thumbnail for the other layer, adding those shapes to the selection.
 Then immediately click on the Selection to New Layer icon.
 This will create a new layer containing all of the shapes from those two layers.